Eastern Market, Detroit: Present use

-Local and internationally recognized art galleries, studios and makerspaces have recently established spaces nearby, including The Red Bull House of Art, OmniCorp Detroit, Inner State Gallery, Riopelle and Project.
-Independent eateries, shops and performance spaces such as Trinosophes, Antietam, and People's Records have arrived in storefront spaces along Gratiot Avenue, and light manufacturing and e-commerce retailers including 1xRun and Cyberoptix continue to operate out of upper floors.
+Local and internationally recognized art galleries, studios, and makerspaces have recently established spaces nearby, including The Red Bull House of Art, OmniCorp Detroit, Inner State Gallery, Riopelle and Project.
+Independent eateries, shops and performance spaces such as Trinosophes, Antietam, and People's Records have arrived in storefront spaces along Gratiot Avenue, and light manufacturing and e-commerce retailers including 1XRUN and Cyberoptix continue to operate out of upper floors.
+The annual Murals in the Market festival, hosted in the fall by 1XRUN, commissions local artists to paint murals around the Eastern Market district.
+Murals in the Market is part of the citywide Detroit Month of Design, which brings artist panels, galleries, art vendors, and the signature Eastern Market After Dark event to the district.

 The Detroit Festival of Books is a free annual event, which takes place the third Sunday in July at Eastern Market, and attracts over 10,000 attendees.